 “I have always wanted to study and graduate from high school,” Berta Alicia says.
 While that might seem like a reasonable goal, it is anything but easy—in rural Guatemala, 80% of indigenous students drop out of school by the seventh grade.
-Thanks to Berta Alicia’s diligence in primary school, she was awarded a scholarship by CoEd to study through middle school and high school.
+Thanks to Berta Alicia’s diligence in primary school, she was awarded a scholarship through CoEd’s Rise Youth Development Program to study through middle school and high school.
 This was the life-changing chance she had been waiting for, so she got right to work.

 At the age of 18, she became the first in her family to graduate from high school.
 She spent the following year teaching at the local middle school.
 By all accounts, Berta Alicia was a success story.
 But she still wasn’t satisfied.